deckhouse/deckhouse/modules/040-node-manager/docs/FAQ.md

 2. Get the script for installing and configuring the node: `kubectl -n d8-cloud-instance-manager get secret manual-bootstrap-for-worker -o json | jq '.data."adopt.sh"' -r`
 3. Connect to the new node over SSH and run the following command using the data from the secret: `echo <base64> | base64 -d | bash`

-## How do I change the node-group of a static node?
+## How do I change the NodeGroup of a static node?

-To switch an existing static node to another node-group, you need to change its group label:
+To switch an existing static node to another NodeGroup, you need to change its group label:

 ```shell
 kubectl label node --overwrite <node_name> node.deckhouse.io/group=<new_node_group_name>